alibaba/bifrostui/packages/bui-core/src/Stack/index.en-US.md

 ### Dividing line

-Use`divider` sex, you can insert an element between each sub element.
+By using the 'divide' attribute, you can insert an element between each child element.

 ```tsx
 import { Button, Divider, Stack } from '@bifrostui/react';